 Choosing a real estate attorney is an important decision you need to make when buying New York City real estate.
 Besides a buyer’s agent representing your best interests in a real estate transaction, a lawyer represents your legal and contractual rights.
 They can help you navigate the difficult and often contentious real estate market.
-While you are not required to have one, it is certainly a wise choice to hire a local lawyer specializing in real estate.
+While you are not required to have one, hiring a local lawyer specializing in real estate is wise.

 Where to find a Real Estate Attorney?Where to find a Real Estate Attorney?

 Your agent is an excellent source for a recommendation.
 Combined with their colleagues, they have done many transactions over the years and can confidently recommend a lawyer.
-By the way, a lawyer cannot accept a referral fee from a real estate broker, which should raise your confidence that they are on your side since there are no outside incentives.
+A lawyer cannot accept a referral fee from a real estate broker, which should raise your confidence that they are on your side since there are no outside incentives.

 Take a referral from a friend with a grain of salt.
-Remember, individuals are probably only going to buy or sell a home three or four times in a lifetime, at most.
+Remember, individuals will probably only buy or sell a home three or four times in a lifetime.
 That means they have limited experience using a real estate attorney.
 Still, this is better than randomly picking a lawyer blindly from an advertisement or Yelp review.
-There are certainly plenty of lawyers advertising for your business.
-But you have better options than merely picking one from the Yellow Pages (if you are old school) or an Internet advertisement, however.
+There are certainly plenty of lawyers advertising your business.
+But you have better options than picking one from the Yellow Pages (if you are old school) or an Internet advertisement.

 You are certainly welcome to interview the lawyer.
 You can ask about their experience and see if you are comfortable working with them.
 The Office of Court Administration allows you to check that the lawyer is licensed and in good standing.

 What does the attorney do for their fees?What does the attorney do for their fees?